bangbay/wp-user-avatar/readme.txt

 `<?php echo get_wp_user_avatar(); ?>`

 The function <code>get_wp_user_avatar</code> can also fall back to <code>get_avatar</code> if there is no WP User Avatar image.
-For this to work, "Show Avatars" must be checked in your Discussion settings.
+For this to work, "Show Avatars" must be checked in your WP User Avatar settings.
 When this setting is enabled, you will see the user's [gravatar.com](http://gravatar.com/) avatar or Default Avatar.

 = Comments =